-Long term volatility - period since 2012 low by historical standards
+Long term volatility - period since 2012 low by historical standards, starting to increase in 2016

 Australian volatility A-VIX 2012-2016

 Understanding the A-VIX

 The S&P/ASX 200 VIX (A-VIX) is a real-time volatility index provides an insight into investor sentiment and expected levels of market volatility.
 The index tracks S&P/ASX 200 index option prices as a means of monitoring anticipated levels of near-term volatility in the Australian equity market.